 - Using synonyms to eliminate tautology.
 You can find some good ones in the Thesaurus, or Power Thesaurus.
 Feel free to use those tools whenever you see some repeated words or idioms.

-#5.
+#6.
 Scanning texts with plagiarism checkers

-To be on the safe side, I would advise checking your paper with specialized tools, like PlagiarismCheck.org before submitting it.
+To be on the safe side, we would advise checking your paper with specialized tools, like PlagiarismCheck.org before submitting it.
 This will help you make sure you’ve produced an original piece of content.
 A huge plus of such tools is that they can define all possible types of plagiarism, including copying your own style.
 For example, PlagiarismCheck.org delivers a report with highlights of the matching parts and links to the sources those pieces of text come from.

 Let’s wrap it up